-An instructor’s own tough experience inspires him to offer informal classes to a few among thousands of street kids.
+An instructor’s own tough experience inspires him to offer informal classes to a few among thousands of kids who live on the street.
 Improved literacy is hoped to ease the way, at least for some, to formal education.

-KAMPALA, UGANDA— In a community hall in Kisenyi, a slum in this capital city, a teacher instructs a group of street children in a math lesson.
+KAMPALA, UGANDA— In a community hall in Kisenyi, an area in this capital city, a teacher instructs a group of children in a math lesson.